GluuFederation/docs-gg-prod/docs/source/plugin/gluu-opa-pep.md

 # Gluu OPA PEP
 ## Overview

-**`gluu-opa-pep`** authorization plugin which interact with the [Open Policy Agent](https://www.openpolicyagent.org/).
-It is execute after the gluu authentication plugins i.e. `gluu-openid-connect` and `gluu-opa-pep`.
-After authentication, data will be pass to `gluu-opa-pep` plugin and `gluu-opa-pep` plugin will call the OPA authorization endpoint.
-You need to configure the endpoint in `gluu-opa-pep` plugin.
-Plugin priority is `996`.
+**`gluu-opa-pep`** authorization plugin which interacts with the [Open Policy Agent](https://www.openpolicyagent.org/).
+It is executed after the Gluu authentication plugins i.e. `gluu-openid-connect` and `gluu-opa-pep`.
+After client authentication, data is passed to the `gluu-opa-pep` plugin which calls the OPA authorization endpoint (specified in the configuration).
+The plugin priority is `996`.

-!!! important
+!!!
+Important
-    You can configured only one PEP plugin for authentication plugin.
-If you configured `gluu-uma-pep` or `gluu-oauth-pep` then GG not allow you to configure `gluu-opa-pep`.
+    You can configured only one PEP plugin.
+If you have already configured `gluu-uma-pep` or `gluu-oauth-pep` then GG will not allow you to configure `gluu-opa-pep`.

-### The data which pass to OPA Policy endpoint after authentication:
+### What is passed to the OPA Policy endpoint?

-Json Sample
+Below is a sample:

 ```json
 {
   "input": {